Robert De Niro and Grace Hightower Split: What's at Stake

 After more than 20 years, Robert De Niro and Grace Hightower have reportedly gone their separate ways.

-The news broke late Tuesday when Page Six, citing sources, revealed the Oscar winner is no longer living with his wife of more than two decades and is expected to announce their breakup publicly soon.
+The news broke late Tuesday when Page Six, citing sources, reported the Oscar winner is no longer living with his wife of more than two decades and they are expected to "potentially" announce their breakup soon.

-With the end of their marriage reportedly approaching, it begs the question of what is at stake in this high-profile split.
+The news begs the question of what is at stake in this reported high-profile split.
 While it's unclear if the two had a prenuptial agreement, the 75-year-old Raging Bull and Godfather star's net worth was estimated at $200 million back in 2015, according to Forbes.

 In addition to an iconic acting career spanning more than 50 years, the star has also helped build a hospitality group, featuring hotels and Nobu restaurants among other properties and developments, that expects to reach $1 billion in revenue within the next five years as it adds condos to the portfolio, Bloomberg reported.